PLANNING FOR YOUR OVERLAND TRIP

 - Search the varies forums first as many questions appears to be asked over and over again.

 - I bought a new truck.
 In my case the warranty was void as soon as I left Australia. (this was despite the South African Fuso dealer advising me it was a factory fault.
 (Fuso and Mercedes do not have international service) This was my experience with Fuso in 2010 in South Africa and Mercedes Trucks in 2014 in India.

-- I planned my trip week by week.
+- We initialy planned our trip week by week.
 It just does not work.
 Meeting so many people and locals who tell you about unknown places you must visit, you would miss out on a lot if you ignore their advice.

 - Allow plenty of time when things go wrong, and things will go wrong at some stage.

 - Repair and maintain your vehicle and never leave if the vehicle has issues, it will only get worse.